Mary Berry Slow Roast Lamb Shoulder With Potatoes

 How To Make Mary Berry Slow Roast Lamb Shoulder With Potatoes

-8. Serve: Carve or pull the tender lamb meat and serve immediately with the crispy roast potatoes and hot gravy.
+8. Serve: Pull the tender lamb meat away from the bone in large chunks and serve it with the crispy potatoes and plenty of the hot gravy.

 Mary Berry Slow Roast Lamb Shoulder With Potatoes